junkcodes/flarie-todo/README.md

 EXPOSE 3000
 CMD ["node","index.js"]
 ```
-For a more comprehensive guide to dockerize a Nodejs app, please refer to [Dockerizing a Node.js web app](https://nodejs.org/en/docs/guides/nodejs-docker-webapp)
+For a more comprehensive guide to dockerize a Nodejs app, please refer to [Dockerizing a Node.js web app](https://nodejs.org/en/docs/guides/nodejs-docker-webapp).

 ## Prepare Kubernetes Manifest for App
 In order to deploy the Nodejs App in local Kubernetes, I have created a manifest file that you can find at [k8s-manifest/app-deployment.yml](https://github.com/junkcodes/flarie-todo/blob/main/k8s-manifest/app-deployment.yml).
-This manifest file defines both the Deployment and NodePort Service for the App with all the necessary configurations.
+The manifest file defines both the Deployment and NodePort Service for the App with all the necessary configurations.
 By using this manifest file, we can quickly and easily deploy the application to Kubernetes cluster without having to manually configure all the necessary components.

 ## Expose Local Machine for Remote SSH
 To enable continuous deployment of our App using minikube on a local machine, we need to expose the machine for Remote SSH.
 This can be done by utilizing a tool known as Ngrok, which is a multi-platform tunnelling and reverse proxy software that creates secure tunnels from a public endpoint to a network service running locally.
 To install and set up Ngrok, you can follow the steps outlined in the following link: [Getting Started with ngrok](https://ngrok.com/docs/getting-started/).